-Training Standards shall have specifications for knowledge and skills an individual is required to possess to undertake job tasks.
+Training Standards shall have a specification of the knowledge and understanding an individual shall possess to undertake job tasks to the required standard.

-4.2.3.1.1 Knowledge
+Guidelines

-Knowledge shall include theories, methods and principles to be understood and applied.

-NOTE It shall only be included if it refers to knowledge applied in the workplace and shall indicate type and depth required to meet the demands of Occupation Standards.
+- (i) Include theories, methods and principles to be understood and applied - (ii) Only be included if it refers to knowledge applied in the workplace and indicate the type and depth of knowledge required to meet the demands of the Occupation Standards; - (iii) Specify what the individual shall know and understand in order to safely and effectively perform the work task described in the unit of competency.

-4.2.3.1.2 Skills

-Core and Foundation Skills shall specify what the individual knows and understands in order to safely and effectively perform the work task described in the unit of competency.

-4.2.4 Range Statements
+4.3 Range/Scope Statements